-4.1 Steps to Follow
+4.1 Steps to follow

-Here are the basic steps to operate a stand-alone TxII:
+Here are the basic steps to operate a TxII in stand-alone mode:

 - 1. Make sure that the TxII is turned OFF. - 2.
 Drive the electrodes into the ground and connect them to the output terminals with insulated wires. - 3.
 Start the generator. - 4.
 Reset the emergency stop circuit (see section 3.2.17 Emergency Stop). - 5.
-Put the voltage selector to the lowest voltage scale (150V), put the 1.0X / 1.5X switch to the 1.0x mode and turn the transmitter ON. - 6.
+Put the voltage selector on the lowest voltage scale (150V), turn the 1.0X / 1.5X switch to 1.0x mode and turn the transmitter ON. - 6.
 Increase the output voltage to increase the output power.
 It is not necessary to turn off the transmitter to change the voltage scale or select a different time base.
 The 1.5x mode allows reaching an intermediate output power.
-Note that the transmitter will automatically stop if you try to transmit more than 3600W.
+Note that the transmitter will automatically stop if you try to transmit more than 5000W.
 In this case, select a lower voltage scale and turn the transmitter OFF and ON again to reset the STOP TX alarm.